Austria’s far-right Freedom Party projected to win election

 The OVP, which like the FPO backs tougher immigration rules and tax cuts, is the only party open to forming a coalition with the far-right party – but without Kickl.

+In his first remarks after the polls, Nehammer said he stood by his refusal to form a government that includes the FPO head.

-Concerns over the economy and immigration into the country dominated the campaign period towards the polls and largely evaporated the votes of the OVP.
+Concerns over the economy and immigration into the country dominated the campaign period nearer the polls and largely dissipated the votes of the OVP.

 Nazi roots

-Al Jazeera’s Aida Duratovic, reporting from Vienna, said that both the OVP and SDP were previously in power with the FPO but they do not want to repeat it this time.
+Al Jazeera’s Aida Duratovic, reporting from Vienna, said both the OVP and SDP were previously in power with the FPO but they do not want to repeat it this time.

 She said many people in Austria believe the FPO is controversial due to its Nazi origins.

-“Their founder was an SS officer and a Nazi minister,” she said, adding that some people in Austria do not believe that the party detached itself completely from its Nazi roots.
+“Their founder was an SS officer and a Nazi minister,” she said, adding that some in Austria do not believe that the party has detached itself completely from its Nazi roots.

-“`Herbert Kickl calls himself the ‘people’s chancellor’, which is a term Adolf Hitler used to describe himself,” Duratovic added.
+“Herbert Kickl calls himself the ‘people’s chancellor’, which is a term Adolf Hitler used to describe himself,” Duratovic added.

-The FPO victory would make Austria the latest European Union country to register surging far-right support after gains in countries including the Netherlands, France and Germany.
+An FPO victory would make Austria the latest European Union country to register surging far-right support after gains in countries including the Netherlands, France and Germany.

-The Eurosceptic party, which is critical of Islam, has close ties with Russia and pledges tougher rules on asylum seekers, won a national vote for the first time in June when it beat the OVP by less than a percentage point in European elections.
+The Eurosceptic party – which is critical of Islam, has close ties with Russia and pledges tougher rules on asylum seekers – won a national vote for the first time in June when it beat the OVP by less than a percentage point in European elections.

 President Alexander Van der Bellen, who oversees the formation of governments, has voiced reservations about the FPO because of its criticism of the EU and its failure to condemn Russia’s invasion of Ukraine.